Table of Contents

-The Miller-Fisher syndrome represents a variation of the Guillain-Barré syndrome.
-The classical clinical symptom triad is:
+Miller-Fisher syndrome represents a variation of Guillain-Barré syndrome.
+The classic clinical symptom triad is:

-- Areflexia, associated with the detection of GQ1b-antibodies (ganglioside antibodies) in the serum
+- Areflexia, associated with the detection of anti-GQ1b antibodies (ganglioside antibodies) in the serum

-Weakness of the mimic muscles is also frequent.
+Weakness of the mimic muscles in the face is also frequent.
 Sometimes, paresis of the extremities occurs.

-In the CSF, an increase in protein can also be observed, anti-GQ1b-antibodies detection is positive in 90 % of the cases.
+In the CSF, an increase in protein may be observed.
+Anti-GQ1b antibodies are detected in 90% of cases.

 Distinction Features of GBS and the Miller-Fisher Syndrome

 |Paresis||Distally symmetrical, beginning at the feet||Outer eye muscles|

 |Mainly affected nerves||Motoric||Sensory|

 Source: A. Bender et al.: mediscript Kurzlehrbuch Neurologie.
 Elsevier Verlag 2013.
 S. 320, Tab.
 14.3.
 Variation of the GBS: Elsberg-Syndrome

 Elsberg syndrome, or sacral radiculitis, is another variation of GBS.
 Elsberg syndrome also may occur after infections with herpes simplex, cytomegalovirus, or borrelia.
 Characteristic symptoms are: